regularjs/guide/en/core/directive.md

   })
 })
 ```
-The directive`r-html` create a unescaped inteplation with innerHTML.
+The directive`r-html` create a unescaped interpolation with innerHTML.

 Beacuse [`$watch`](../core/binding.md) accepts [String] and [Expression] as the first param, so you can use `r-html` in two ways.